Substance Abuse Treatment for Veterans in Austin, TX

 Relationship issues

-Strained relationships with family members, friends, or colleagues, often due to changes in behavior or priorities influenced by addiction.
+Strained relationships with family members, friends, or colleagues, often due to changes in behavior or priorities influenced by substance abuse.

 05